 Valley United Way's mission is to improve lives by mobilizing the caring power of our community.
 Valley United Way will measurably improve the lives of people in our community through:

-During the past year we have not only conducted a successful community campaign funding a variety of needed programs in the Valley area, but also clothed 160 needy children for school bringing our total for this program to over 2,400 children.
-Our Corporate Volunteer Council also built the fifth iteration of Harvest House and distributed over 100,000 food items to local food banks from the project.
-They also conducted monthly food and clothing drives.
-Our Youth Leadership Program provided another 25 area high school students with leadership training and volunteer experience whild our Leadership Greater Valley Program also graduated and placed 17 new adult volunteer leaders for our community.
+During the past year we have not only conducted a successful community campaign funding a variety of needed programs in the Valley area, but also clothed 197 needy children for school bringing our total for this program to over 2,700 children.
+Our Corporate Volunteer Council conducted monthly food and clothing drives local nonprofits.
+Our Youth Leadership Program celebrated its 25th anniversary and our Leadership Greater Valley Program also graduated and placed 20 new adult volunteer leaders for our community.

 We also served as the community agent for the Discovery Early Childhood efforts for the region as well as Ansonia and Shelton's city efforts.We continued to host and provide administrative support for the Valley Council of Health and Human Services.

 It is my pleasure to serve as President/CEO of Valley United Way, a position that I have held for over 26 years.
 I believe that our United Way embodies the real strengths of the United Way movement, namely being intimately involved with the community we serve.
 In our case, that holds true for all of our staff.
 Every staff member either lives in the Valley or grew up and went to school here and we have a total of 120 combined years of service to Valley United Way.